LearningLocker/docs/src/exports_api.md

 [showCSV](#showcsv) | GET /*id*/show/csv | Gets the statements as CSV from the export with the given *id*.

 *URIs relative to http://www.example.com/api/v1/exports/, unless otherwise noted.
 Additionally you must supply your Basic Auth details with each request.
 Your Basic Auth details can be found under "xAPI Statements" in your LRS's settings.
-Example requests have been provided on our [Postman page](/postman).*
+Example requests have been provided on our [HTTP Interfaces page](../postman).*

 ## index
 ```